 11 Top-Rated Tourist Attractions in Sanliurfa

-The city's bazaar area is one of the most authentic in Turkey.
-Here, amid winding alleyways crammed with stalls, the aromas of spice, leather, and grilled meat from the kebab vendors all mix in the air.
-You can find just about anything here from cheap jeans and plastic household goods to handmade leatherwork, antiques, and beautiful metalwork.
+The city's bazaar area is one of the most authentic in Turkey, and a visit here is one of the most popular things to do.
+Amid winding alleyways crammed with stalls, the aromas of spice, leather, and grilled meat from the kebab vendors all mix in the air.
+You can find just about anything here, from cheap jeans and plastic household goods to handmade leatherwork, antiques, and beautiful metalwork.
 It's a great place to get lost for a couple of hours and soak up the atmosphere.
 A wonderful well-preserved han (caravanserai) within the bazaar has a tea shop in its central courtyard.

 The 12th-century Ulu Camii was erected on the site of the former 6th-century Church of St. Stephen (which in turn is believed to have been built on top of a synagogue).
 The western side of the building boasts an unusual octagonal minaret, probably retained from the church.
 Inside, the prayer rooms are laid out as a cross vault with a simple dome above the prayer niche.
 The mosque was commissioned by Nureddin, son and successor to the Seljuk governor of Mosul, Imadeddin Zengi, who founded the Zengid dynasty.

 This ancient town is thought to have been settled from the 3rd millennium BC.
 Although most famous for its distinctive mud-brick beehive houses (a local style of architecture that probably came into being due to a lack of wood), Harran is also home to two important ruins.
 The fortified remnants on the kale (castle) settlement mound date from the Fatimid period of the 11th century although there is evidence that some kind of fortress building has stood on this spot since the Hittite era.